How are bone spurs of the elbow diagnosed?

 If the symptoms are mild or infrequent, then modification of activities may be all that is required.
 If there is associated stiffness then physiotherapy may be of benefit.
 See the section on “Elbow stiffness”.

 Surgery: In some patients, in whom symptoms are troublesome or interfere with sports or work, it may be appropriate to undertake surgical treatment.
 Surgery consists of arthroscopy (“key-hole” surgery) to remove bone spurs.
 If there are signs of joint stiffness as well then it may be necessary to release the thickened and scarred capsule or “sleeve” of the joint.
-For further information on surgical treatment, please refer to the section on “Arthroscopic Treatment of Bone spurs”.
+For further information on surgical treatment, please refer to the section on “Arthroscopy for Bone spurs and Elbow arthritis”.